- College of Osteopathic Medicine

 - About Us

-M.S. in Forensic Sciences - Death Scene Investigation
+M.S. in Forensic Sciences - Forensic Investigative Sciences

 The master’s program requires 39 graduate credit hours and may be completed full-time or part-time.

-- First Year: Courses may be taken online or on-campus
+First and Second Year: Courses may be taken online or on-campus

 Applicants should have a college major or equivalent coursework as a foundation for the death scene investigation track.
 Recommended college majors include biology, human anatomy, histology, microbiology, physical anthropology or physiology.